Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Jayfm17/README.md

 Traditional Programming: Maintenance may be ad-hoc, with updates and bug fixes applied as needed without a formal process.
 Software Engineering: Includes planned maintenance and evolution, with structured processes for handling updates, bug fixes, enhancements, and decommissioning.

+Software Development Life Cycle (SDLC):
+Software engineering Software Development Life Cycle (SDLC):is a comprehensive, disciplined approach to software development that differs from traditional programming by its broader scope, structured methodologies, emphasis on quality and documentation, and focus on the entire software lifecycle.

 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.
 ANSWER.